-35. As previously mentioned (see paras.
-12 and 15 above), under this approach, separate/specific conditions for countries of Eastern Europe, the Caucasus and Central Asia (e.g., a special annex listing countries and respective obligations) could also be added, as has been established for Canada and the United States of America, but for countries outside the geographic scope of EMEP.
-Automatic incorporation of relevant limit values in the technical annexes upon ratification by countries of Eastern Europe, the Caucasus and Central Asia and other countries not yet Parties to the current Protocol into the technical annexes (similar to the approach for North America) could also be considered.
+36. As previously mentioned (see paras.
+11 and 13 above), under this approach, if the technical annexes are retained, separate/specific conditions for countries of Eastern Europe, the Caucasus and Central Asia (e.g., a special annex listing countries and respective obligations) could also be added, as has been established for Canada and the United States of America Automatic incorporation of relevant limit values in the technical annexes upon ratification by countries of Eastern Europe, the Caucasus and Central Asia and other countries not yet Parties to the current Protocol into the technical annexes (similar to the approach for North America) could also be considered to facilitate ratification.

-36. There is a risk that ratification by current non-Parties would become even more difficult if the level of ambition for all were set too high in a revised version of the Protocol.
+37. There is a risk that ratification by current non-Parties would become even more difficult if the level of ambition for all were set too high in a revised version of the Protocol.
 A comprehensive revision needs to also consider solutions to the main barriers, especially regarding the implementation of the emission limit requirements of the technical annexes.
 Further raising the level of ambition should be considered, along with new approaches for the technical annexes (e.g., phased approach, separate sections instead of new uniform stricter limit values applicable to all Parties).

-37. Furthermore, the amended Gothenburg Protocol could be revised in a way that would allow for incremental ratifications of separate groups of new (bundled) amendments (similar to the approach used when amending the Protocol on Persistent Organic Pollutants).
+38. Alternatively, the amended Gothenburg Protocol could be revised in a way that would allow for incremental ratifications of separate groups of new (bundled) amendments (similar to the approach used when amending the Protocol on Persistent Organic Pollutants).

-38. As previously mentioned (see para 34 above) regarding the time limits for the application of flexible provisions, removing the time limits and/or extending the timescales for the application of limit values could be useful.
+39. As previously mentioned (see paragraph 35 above) regarding the time limits for the application of flexible provisions, removing the time limits and/or extending the timescales for the application of limit values could be useful.
 A customized approach could be used for the timescales according to the specific circumstances of a given country (different for each country, to be declared upon ratification).

-39. A staged approach could also be considered This refers more specifically to an approach where one of the two following paths is taken:

-(a) Emission reduction commitments and/or the technical annexes (by pollutant or sector) are accepted and ratified gradually (staged ratification);

-(b) The Protocol is ratified in one go, with phased commitments described in the Protocol itself (phased implementation).
-[Placeholder – this section is pending additional information]
+40. A staged approach to ratification (gradual ratification of one annex at a time) or a phased approach to the basic obligations (phased in over time in the protocol) could also be considered:

-40. The staged approach is an option already widely supported by (several) countries of Eastern Europe, the Caucasus and Central Asia.
+(a).
+The staged ratification approach is an option supported by (several) countries of Eastern Europe, the Caucasus and Central Asia.
 Preference for such an approach has been expressed in the past.
+Although the phased commitments approach is a newer idea that requires further discussion on how it could be implemented in practice, early information also indicates support by these countries;

-This would allow for a focus first on those annexes regarding which countries have made the most progress and/or on what they want to prioritize and thereby make progress in gradual implementation that can be demonstrated to the outside world.
+(b) The staged ratification approach would allow for a focus first on those annexes (if they remain mandatory as they are) regarding which countries have made the most progress and/or on what they want to prioritize and thereby make progress in gradual implementation that can be demonstrated to the outside world.
 This approach could also allow for the application of a tiered approach over time, prioritizing key categories and having a set of minimum requirements (harmonized for all Parties).
+Prioritization to commitments (in the technical annexes) can also be achieved through the phased commitment approach;

-If this approach were to be used for annex II, Parties would be able to apply progressively increased emission reduction commitments, with possibly different timing per pollutant.
-Keeping the requirements of the technical annexes aligned with such progression would be a challenge.
+(c) If either the phased commitments or staged ratification approaches were to be used for annex II, Parties would be able to apply progressively increased emission reduction commitments, with possibly different timing per pollutant.
+Keeping the requirements of the technical annexes aligned with such progression could be a challenge.